kprotty/zap/blog.md

 ## Notification Throttling

 The run queue is optimized and, by this point, it has improved throughput the most so far.
 The next thing to do is to optimize how threads are put to sleep and woken up through `threads.wait` and `threads.notify`.
-The run queue relies on `wait()` to handle spurious reports of being empty and `notify()` is now called on every steal so they have to be efficient.
+The run queue relies on `wait()` to handle spurious reports of being empty, and `notify()` is now called on every steal, so both functions have to be efficient.

 I mentioned before that putting a thread to sleep and waking it up are both "expensive" syscalls.
 We should also not try to wake up all threads for each `notify()` as that would increase contention on the run queues (even if we're tried hard to avoid it).
 The best solution that myself and others have found in practice is to throttle thread wake ups.

 Throttling in this case means that when we do wake up a thread, we don't wake up another until that thread has actually been scheduled by the OS.
-We can take this even further by requiring that the woken up thread actually find work before waking another.
-This is what Golang and Rust async executors do to great avail and is what we will do as well, but in a *different* way.
+We can take this even further by requiring that the woken up thread to actually find Tasks before waking another.
+This is what Golang and Rust async executors do to great results and is what we will do as well, but in a *different* way.

 For context, Golang and Rust use a counter of all the threads who are stealing.
-They only wake up a thread if there's no threads currently stealing so `notify()` tries to `ATOMIC_CMPXCHG()` it from 0 to 1 before waking.
-When entering the work stealing portion, it's incremented if some heuristics deem OK.
-When exiting the work stealing portion, it's decremented.
-If the last thread to exit stealing found a Task, it will try to `notify()` again [AFAIK](https://www.macmillandictionary.com/us/dictionary/american/afaik#:~:text=AFAIK%20%E2%80%8BDefinitions%20and%20Synonyms,you%20are%20not%20completely%20sure).
-This works for them, but is a bit awkward for us.
+They only wake up a thread if there's no threads currently stealing so `notify()` tries to `ATOMIC_CMPXCHG()` the stealing count from 0 to 1 before waking.
+When entering the work stealing portion, the count is incremented if some heuristics deem OK.
+When leaving, the stealing count is decremented and if the last thread to exit stealing found a Task, it will try to `notify()` again [AFAIK](https://www.macmillandictionary.com/us/dictionary/american/afaik#:~:text=AFAIK%20%E2%80%8BDefinitions%20and%20Synonyms,you%20are%20not%20completely%20sure).
+This works for them, but is a bit awkward for us for a few reasons.

-We want to have a similar throttling but have some requirements.
+We want to have a similar throttling but have different requirements.
 Unlike Rust, we spawn threads lazily to support static initialization for our thread pool.
 Unlike Go, we don't use locks for mutual exclusion to know whether to wake up or spawn a new thread on `notify()`.
-We also want to allow thread spawning to fail without bringing the entire program down like both Go and Rust.
+We also want to allow thread spawning to fail without bringing the entire program down from a `panic()` like both Go and Rust.
 Threads are a resource which, like memory, can be constrainted at runtime and we should be explicit about handle it as per Zig zen.

 I came up with a different solution which I believe is a bit easier to reason about and solves the problems listed above.
 I originally called it `Counter` but have started calling it `Sync` out of simplicity.
 All thread coordination state is stored in a single machine word which packs the bits full of meaning (yay memory efficiency!) and is atomically transitioned through `ATOMIC_CMPXCHG`.